zacharysimon/developer-exercise/README.markdown

 `blackjack.rb` contains initial work on blackjack simulation

 Please, use your discretion in fixing/adding tests.
 You are free to use/convert to any testing framework you want.
-You will need to implement the following functionality functionality.
+You will need to implement the following functionality.

  * As a Player I can get a hand with two cards in it
  * As a Dealer I can get a hand with two cards in it